A minimal compact description of the diversity index polytope: Notation and background

-We call the constants~$k$ the \emph{consistency constants} of $\varphi_{\hat{T}}$ and condition~\eqref{def::consistency} the \emph{consistency condition}.
-We illustrate the definition of consistency in the following example: \begin{exmp} Consider the rooted $X$-tree $T$ on the left in Figure~\ref{fig::df1} and any edge length function $\ell$ on $E(T)$.
+We call the constants~$k$ the \emph{consistency constants} of $\varphi_{\hat{T}}$ and condition~\eqref{def::consistency} the \emph{consistency conditions}.
+Notice that the consistency conditions are redundant for $e_1=e_2$ because the corresponding consistency constant $k=1$ does not \CorrB{constrain} the choice of numbers $\gamma(x,e_1)$.
+We illustrate the consistency conditions and the dependency of consistency constants $k$ on vertices $v\in V_{\text{int}}(T)$ and edges in $P(v)$ in the following example: \begin{exmp} Consider the rooted $X$-tree $T$ on the left in Figure~\ref{fig::df1} and any edge length function $\ell$ on $E(T)$.
 Let $\hat{T}=(T,\ell)$ and let $\varphi_{\hat{T}}$ be a consistent diversity index of $\hat{T}$.
 Then, continuing Example~\ref{ex::def1},

 is the matrix of numbers $\gamma(x,e)$ defining $\varphi_{\hat{T}}$.
 Observe that $\varphi_{\hat{T}}$ is not consistent if we choose $\Gamma_T(e_8)=(1/3,1/3,1/3,0,0,0)$ and $\Gamma_T(e_{10})=(1/8,1/8,1/2,1/8,1/8,0)$ because but If instead we choose $\Gamma_T(e_{10})=(1/7,1/7,1/7,2/7,2/7,0)$, then